|Whaling License issued to Samuel Chadwick 1726|

 Guidelines also stipulated that all lots were to be cleared and all streets measure at least 66 feet wide.
 There would be no make-shift fences.
 Those fences built were required to be “paled in”—constructed with post and rails.
 Disturbing the peace would warrant a fine of ten shillings, 24 hours in jail, or two hours in a stockade.
 At the same time, liquor made in the precinct could be sold by anyone without a license.

-In 1725, according to Charles Paul, two roads connected Beaufort with the surrounding area.
+In 1725, according to historian Charles L. Paul, two roads connected Beaufort with the surrounding area.
 One extended northeast to the west side of North River.
 The other ran north to Core Creek.
 The two roads merged in town at the courthouse.
 At that time a ferry became available across Core Creek and a bridge road was planned from the west side of the Newport River to the White Oak River area.

 The growth of the town of Beaufort proceeded at a snail’s pace.
 In 1723, only five lot sales were recorded—all lapsed because the owners did not build on them.
 In December, 1725, Richard Rustull saved his investment by selling the Beaufort land to Nathaniel Taylor, a resident of Carteret Precinct, for 160 pounds sterling.